The AAPES X Novel Ways Jump Off is essentially a birthday party celebrating the opening of the gym and each year it gets bigger and better.

 The freerunning competition was just as impressive.
 The rookie division was high level and featured freerunners who should be watched out for in the future including Eadan Lynch from Blue Mountains Parkour, Oscar Chau from Tasmania, and the crowd favorite, Peps from Singapore.

-The rookie freerunning comp division ended with a fierce battle between two AAPES favourites, Will McKenzie and Scott Waddell, who both brought plyometric power and twists.
-However Scott Waddell executed his run with sheer force and won the rookie competition by a mere 6 points.
+The rookie freerunning comp division ended with a fierce battle between two AAPES favorites, Will McKenzie and Scott Waddell, who both brought plyometric power and twists.
+However, Scott Waddell executed his run with sheer force and won the rookie competition by a mere 6 points.

 The advanced division was even more impressive.

 CP from Singapore pulled out two massive runs.
 His first run was a tight line featuring a big ginger flip off an awkward slanted takeoff.
 However, his first run ended abruptly when he didn’t make the iconic running pre to the AAPES sign, almost tumbling two meters to the floor.
 In what can be only described as epic, he started his finals run by dive rolling the very same gap to the amazement of everyone.
 I can’t imagine the mental will power it required to overcome the fear.
 The roll earned him best trick and third place.

 Newest Farang recruit and Sydney local Dom Di Tomasso pulled out all of his signature moves in his runs including sizeable dive rolls and dive fronts.
 My personal favorite was his side precision from the AAPES sign to a nearby pillar which is pretty high up and has little room for error.
 In the end, he came second.

 However, it was Joe Scandrett’s consistent high difficulty moves and near-perfect execution that earned him first place.
 From ginger flips to huge pimp flips to his signature underbars, Joe’s large and diverse arsenal of flips and his ability to creatively chain them all together was a pleasure to watch.